Albert Bridge is our specialist provision for students who require a multi-sensory approach to learning.

 We use such approaches such as Intensive Interaction and Total Communication to allow our students to make choices and decisions throughout the day, and we provide specialist support for students with sensory impairments.

-In Victoria we use a wide range of activities, such as Intensive Interaction, sensory exploration, sensory stories, cause and effect activities and adapted technology provision.
+In Albert we use a wide range of activities, such as Intensive Interaction, sensory exploration, sensory stories, cause and effect activities and adapted technology provision.
 Our curriculum strands focus on the development of expressive and receptive skills, problem solving and exploration, skills for learning and life and body control.

 Our main goal is to empower our students and develop their self-advocacy skills.
 We want them to actively communicate their needs and make choices and decisions about themselves as well as learn how to exert control over their environment through a range of highly personalised activities; they are active participants in their learning and their daily routines.